Pinterest Tips for Bloggers - 2025.

 By pinning fresh pins daily, you’re avoiding the perception of being a spammer.

-Although Pinterest recommends pinning to no more than 10 RELEVANT boards, it’s increasingly evident that re-pinning your own content does nothing to boost visibility.
-Re-pinning too much also increases your chance of being labelled as a spammer.
+It’s increasingly evident that re-pinning your own content does nothing to boost visibility.
+Re-pinning too much also increases your chance of your account being flagged as spam.

 MY STRATEGY: I’ll pin only once to the most relevant board.
 If the pin doesn’t pick up any traction, I just create a new one, with a fresh design and new keywords.